audreych23/Banana-Ripeness-Classification/README.md

 - Ripe/Yellow
 - Over Ripe

-The model includes extraction of the banana from its background, segregation of the colors of the banana, and finally data augmentation to increase the dataset.
-The model is trained with all the expanded dataset and used to detect bananas in real life through pictures.
+Our study aims to study the effects image masking and segmentation with R-CNN model have on the accuracy of determining the banana's ripeness.
+Selected models like CNN and ANN were then trained on the dataset to make prediction with images of bananas taken in real life.